5har0varik/5har0varik/README.md

 - 👋 Hi, I’m @5har0varik
-- 👀 I’m interested in pease
+- 👀 I’m interested in peaсe
 - 🌱 I’m currently learning how to fight

 <!---